Hunger is Coming: Game of Thrones Inspired Recipes and Classes

 16. King's Spicy Turkey Legs

-Turkey legs are fitting for any medieval feast, and this recipe from Cozymeal Chef Latisha in Atlanta is no exception.
-In her A Song of Spice and Fire class, she teaches this exact recipe for King's Spicy Turkey Legs, in addition to paprika roasted potatoes, chipotle and Sriracha Deviled Dragon Eggs, and Lady of Strawberry Shortcake.
+Turkey legs are fitting for any medieval feast, and this recipe from Chef Latisha in Atlanta is no exception.
+In her A Song of Spice and Fire class, she taught this exact recipe for King's Spicy Turkey Legs.

 KING'S SPICY TURKEY LEGS